rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/lab3_sense_and_avoid/lab3_sense_and_avoid.md

 ### State Machines

 A useful technique for building robotic systems is a finite-state machine.
 A finite-state machine has multiple states that the robot can be in.
 When an event occurs (i.e. a sensor reads a specific value, the user inputs something, or a timer expires) the robot can transition from one state to another.
 When implementing robot behavior, modeling the system as a finite-state machine allows you to develop each state independently so that you can isolate that logic for testing.
 Finite-state machines are modeled with state diagrams.
-See Figure \ref{state_diagram} is a state diagram for the Sense and Avoid lab.
+See Figure&nbsp;\ref{state_diagram} is a state diagram for the Sense and Avoid lab.
 Subsequent labs may require you to construct a state diagram prior to implementing the code.

 ![Sense And Avoid State Diagram\label{state_diagram}](module2/lab3_sense_and_avoid/resources/state_diagram.png "Sense and Avoid State Diagram")

 ## Section 2: Installing the Lab

 To perform this lab, you will need to get the sense_and_avoid template into your catkin workspace.
-First ensure that your Jetbot has internet access by connecting it using WiFi or ethernet.
-Next ssh into the Jetbot and enter the following command:
+First ensure that your Jet has internet access by connecting it using WiFi or ethernet.
+Next ssh into Jet and enter the following command:

 ```
 wget http://instructor-url/lab3_sense_and_avoid/code.zip